PaulApivat/query_ethereum/README.md

 # query_ethereum

-A project to Query Ethereum with SQL.
+A project to create a tutorial for querying Ethereum with SQL using [Dune Analytics](https://duneanalytics.com/).

 ## Motivation